codeindulgence/biome-fish/README.md

 The following options can be changed using `set -g <option> <value>`

+- `_biome_auto`
+  - Sets biome to load variables automatically as you change directories.
+Set to false for full manual mode and call `biome enter/exit` when you want.
+That way you can load biomes from other directories.
+  - Default: `true`
+  - Example:
+    ```sh
+    set -g _biome_auto false
+    biome enter ~/myproject
+    biome exit
+    ```

 - `_biome_mask_char`
   - Sets the character used to mask sensitive values.
 Want something cool?
     Consider [Nerd Fonts][2]